hindutva/hindutva.github.io/main/history/persons/villains.md

 - Sewand Rai, general of masUd of ghazni: "Only fifty days after the death of Mahmud, his son despatched Sewand Rai, a Hindu chief, with a large body of Hindu cavalry in pursuit of the nobles who had espoused the cause of his brother.
 Sewand Rai died in the ensuing battle."
 - tilak, the bauddha/ hindu general of Masud of Ghazni: "The son of a barber, he became a confidant of Khwaja Ahmed Hasan Maimandi, the influential wazir of Sultan Mahmud.
 The khwaja made Tilak his secretary and interpreter, and in 1033, when news was received from Lahore of the rebellion of Ahmad Niyaltigin, it was Tilak who was sent to deal with the situation.
 The extreme measures taken by the Hindu general against the Muslim partisans of Ahmad show his confidence and sense of security.".
 - hemant karkare, policeman who framed and tortured the likes of Lt Col shrIkAnta purohit and sAdhvI prajJNA, before ultimately (and ironically) being killed by jihAdi-s.
+- dUdhnAth the mutineer imprisoned in anDamans, who, for a pardon, betrayed the native tribe which spared him, gave him shelter and a wife to the British contingent in Aberdeen.

 ### Various traitor marATha-s:
 - Bhim Singh, who was conferred the title Raja Ghorpade Bahadur (Dakkani word for the Varanus lizard) by the Sultan at the behest of minister Gavan and his brother.